fzaniniii/una-ihcux-lista05/README.md

 ## 🛠️ Comandos Utilizados

-- `dotnet new console`
+- `dotnet new console -n ConversorExpert`
-  Cria a estrutura inicial do projeto.
+  Cria a estrutura inicial do projeto com o nome "ConversorExpert".

+- `cd ConversorExpert`
+  Acessa a pasta do projeto.

-- `dotnet build`
+- `code .`
-  Compila o projeto.
+  Abre a IDE.

 - `dotnet run`
   Executa o programa no terminal.